 Heading into an election year our hope would be that lawmakers be concerned with how to support the Wisconsin Elections Commission in running accessible and fair elections.
 They can do that by restoring the needed staffing which the Governor cut in the state budget.
 They certainly will not improve elections by stripping the agency of its leadership at a critical time.

-Bringing a partisan dispute to a bipartisan commission that has been functioning well harms the reputation of the Wisconsin Elections Commission in a time when it is working to address the real challenges with election security, how to implement new and evolving technology, and educating voters so they can understand and comply with the many changes in voting laws.
+Wisconsin Elections Commission Needs to be Run by Best Administrators